myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 Before a device can be activated using the Cayenne API, it must first be provisioned.
 Provisioning a device prepares the Cayenne backend to activate the device and generates the **Hardware IDs** that are required during the [Device Activation](#cayenne-api-using-the-api-example-walkthrough-activating-a-device) process.

-Let's provision several devices which we will continue to use throughout the rest of our examples.
+Let's provision an example Gateway, Sensor and Actuator which we will continue to use throughout the rest of our examples.
 The Cayenne API provides different ways for us to provision these devices.

 - **[Provision devices one at a time](#cayenne-api-using-the-api-example-walkthrough-provisioning-devices-provision-single-devices)** - How to provision devices one at a time.
 - **[Bulk provision the devices](#cayenne-api-using-the-api-example-walkthrough-provisioning-devices-bulk-provisioning-devices)** - How to provision multiple devices at once.